TRON-US/trongrid-js/README.md

 Options:
 ```
-only_confirmed         Shows only confirmed.
+onlyConfirmed       Shows only confirmed.
                         true | false                default false
-only_unconfirmed       Shows only unconfirmed.
+onlyUnconfirmed     Shows only unconfirmed.
                         true | false                default false
-event_name             The name of the event
+eventName           The name of the event
-block_number           The block number for which the events are required
+blockNumber         The block number for which the events are required
-min_timestamp          The minimum block timestamp     default 0
+minBlockTimestamp       The minimum block timestamp     default 0
-max_timestamp          The maximum block timestamp        default now
+maxBlockTimestamp       The maximum block timestamp        default now
-order_by               Sort the events.
+orderBy             Sort the events.
 Accepted values:
                         timestamp,asc
                         timestamp,desc         (default)
 limit               For pagination.                 default 20, max 200
 fingerprint             The fingerprint of last event retrieved in the page
 ```